mm-gitbub/QA-USA-Python_Automation/README.md

 -Ordering 2 Ice creams

--Order a taxi with the ‘Supportive’ tariff.
-The car search modal window should appear.
-(Tip: When ordering, don't forget to add a message for the driver)
+-Ordering a taxi with the ‘Supportive’ tariff.
+The car search modal window will appear.
+(Note: When ordering a taxi, adding a message for the driver)